Windesson/RealTimeFlightPrices/README.md

 What is the expected input
 ===========================
-User will manually enter the airport's IATA code or city's name information or select an option from the auto-complete drop-down list in the 'FROM'/'TO' text box.\
+User will manually enter From/To airport's IATA code or city's name information or select an option from the auto-complete drop-down list.\
 User will select the depart and return dates.\
-User will then click search.\
+User will then click search.

 **On Auto-complete**: shows the top 5 matching airports where the user input starts with the airports IATA code or city name.